top of page

 The orbital shaking motion of a cylindrical container is very useful in biology, for instance to ensure a good oxygenation in cell cultures.
 But it can also be playful when the cylinder turns out to be a glass full of wine or beer.

 The sloshing wave generated by the orbital motion comes along a swirling mean flow.
-With Frédéric Moisy (FAST, Paris-Saclay) and Wietze Herreman (LISN, Paris-Saclay), we quantified this mean flow caused by Stokes drift, both experimentally and analytically.
+With Frédéric Moisy and Wietze Herreman (FAST, Paris-Saclay), we quantified this mean flow caused by Stokes drift, both experimentally and analytically.
 It is rotating in the same direction as the forcing, with some small differences with viscosity.

-What is really surprising is the effect of adding particles or foam on the surface: the rotation of the mean flow can change in the other way!
-You can easily observe this phenomenon by yourself at home or in your local pub...
+What was really surprising is the effect of adding particles or foam on the surface: the rotation of the mean flow can change in the other way!
+You can easily observe this phenomenon by yourself at home or at your local pub...

 Counter-rotation in an orbitally shaken glass of beer